Dragon-Wonder/Attacker-The-Game/README.md

 - [x] Implenment a dungeon scene as main objective. -2/24/15

-- [x] Random chance to run into moster. -2/24/15
+- [x] Random chance to run into monsters. -2/24/15

 ###Short-Term